l2beat/l2beat/packages/backend/discovery/socket/ethereum/diffHistory.md

 ## Description

 4 Plugs are added to the socket main contract.
-The USDC vault 2 was discovered by the socket-update script and is added to the escrows.
+New vaults are discovered by the socket-update script and  added to the escrows in socket.ts.

 ## Watched changes